-Here are the top 5 reasons our customers mention when they tell us just why they hate CRMs:
+Here are the top 5 reasons our customers tell us just why they hate CRM implementations past and present:

 - Badly executed automation